jiz148/personal-page/docs/stories.md

 * Should include `BlogBaseView`,`ArticleListView`, `CategoryDetailView`, `ArticleDetailView`
 * Here the `CategoryDetailView` is for list every article within that category
 * Should include `ArticleCreateView`, `ArticleUpdateView`, `ArticleDeleteView`
+* For `ArticleCreate`, `ArticleUpdate` views, in [owners.py](../blog/owners.py), override the generic views to save owners, and `LoginRequiredMixin` to require user to login to access the view, remember to put the mixin in the first place

 <a id="blog-urls"></a>